Edgenius/PlatoDocSite/content/form-builder/p05-single-text.md

 With format rule, you can split Text Field into a few of pieces.
 For example, you can set YYYY/MM/DD for a date type field.
 {{% /notice %}}

-In text field property popup, there is a "format" value.
-If the text field is `Single Line Text`, `Date`, `Time` or `Date and Time`, you can use below rules to set up the format.
+In `Signle Line Text` properties popup, there is a "format" property.
+If the text type is `Single Line Text`, `Date`, `Time` or `Date and Time`, you can use below rules to set up the format rule to make fine control on this field.

 ![Text Field Format](/images/page/form/text-type.png)

 As the example, in this is screenshot, it is Date type.
 It sets the date format to `YYYY-MM-DD`, so you can see the form fields are split into 3 smaller input fields to allow user input correct `YYYY-MM-DD` format date.